 Navy Day is actually the older observance, in terms of when it was created and officially recognized as it is today.
 The “official” observation of the Navy birthday was initiated by Admiral Elmo Zumwalt in 1972, but Navy Day was sponsored by the Navy League of New York in 1922.

 While both holidays recognize the service and sacrifices of those in uniform, Navy Day is specifically about military service, where the Navy birthday celebrates the origins and history of the U.S. Navy.

 Navy Day isn’t unique to the American military.
-Many countries all over the world celebrate their own versions at different dates and with different traditions.
-Russia, Turkey, Pakistan, the United Kingdom, India, Croatia, Mexico and many other nations all hold their own observations.
+Many countries worldwide celebrate their own versions on different dates and with different traditions.
+Russia, Turkey, Pakistan, the United Kingdom, India, Croatia, Mexico, and many other nations all hold their own observations.